Romi45/gns3_20sur20/README.md

 #### Communities
 We also decided to implement BGP communities.
 (Jean)

+### Reseting the routers
+In order to facilitate testing our codes on routers without initial configuration, we have implemented a script that removes the configuration from all routers in a GNS3 project.
+Here is how reset_all_routers.py works:

+Close the GNS3 project and then run reset_all_routers.py.
+The code deletes all configuration files of the routers.
+Restart GNS3 and power on all routers.
+Wait until the "Do you want to enter initial configuration" menu appears.
+Press enter in the terminal of reset_all_routers.py to send "no" to all routers.
+There you go!

 Finally, we achieve to automate the setting of almost any network, as long as an `intent_file` clarifying the specificities of this network is given.
 We decided to use the following network as a test for a more complex topology :